Language:

 Recording Quality:

-File name prefix:
+Recording File Name prefix:

 The video recordings are saved with the camera name as the prefix.
 You can pick a meaningful prefix that helps you identify the files, such as "Storeroom" or "FrontHall".
 The Date and Time of the video is appended to the file name automatically.